 Location: Design Society Museum (Exhibited as part of “Minding Digital” exhibition), Shenzhen

-Scope: Design and fabrication
+Scope: Design and fabrication of interactive installation

 Project Team: Yutaka Yano, Sarah Lee, Roy Ip Tsz Wan, Dorothy Kan Kin Leung, Allan Au (Programming and Electric Engineering)